CDCgov/prime-reportstream/frontend-react/src/content/resources/referral-guide.md

 # How to refer users to ReportStream

-This guide provides instructions and communications for referring COVID-19 reporting entities to use ReportStream.
+## This guide provides instructions and communications for referring COVID-19 reporting entities to use ReportStream.

-**VERSION DATE: MAY19, 2022**
+_Last updated: May 19, 2022_

+---

-## Instructions: Referring users to ReportStream
+### Instructions: Referring users to ReportStream

 1.Create a new email message from your email application that will be drafted for the prospective user (this is typically the reporting entity’s technical user).
 2.In the subject lineof your email, include a compelling descriptor such as “Recommending this free COVID-19 Reporting Tool”